- A new study shows evidence that extremely high doses of CBD can be damaging to the liver.

 Citing a “lack of comprehensive toxicological studies devoted to CBD safety that are critical for further marketing of CBD and CBD-containing products,” researchers from the University of Arkansas investigated the effects of treatments of various doses of CBD on a group of 8-week-old mice.

-While the mice largely tolerated the CBD, those given the highest doses — a human equivalent to 200 milligrams (mg) of CBD — showed clear signs of liver toxicity, the researchers found.
+While the mice largely tolerated the CBD, those given the highest doses — a human equivalent to 200 mg of CBD per kilogram of body weight of CBD — showed clear signs of liver toxicity, the researchers found.

-In addition, repeated doses of a smaller amount of CBD — the human equivalent of around 50 mg — also showed signs of liver swelling and damage.
+In addition, repeated doses of a smaller amount of CBD — the human equivalent of around 50 mg of CBD per kilogram of body weight — also showed signs of liver swelling and damage.

-“Although (a dose of) 200 mg is not applicable to most real-life scenarios, it does provide critical information regarding the potential consequences of CBD overdose as well as for doses needed for further subchronic and chronic toxicity studies,” the authors, publishing in the journal Molecules, wrote.
+“Although (a dose of) 200 mg of CBD per kilogram of body weight is not applicable to most real-life scenarios, it does provide critical information regarding the potential consequences of CBD overdose as well as for doses needed for further subchronic and chronic toxicity studies,” the authors, publishing in the journal Molecules, wrote.

 That sounds potentially dangerous, but most experts say there’s no need to panic just yet.